-Community participation is an essential part of the State Significant Development (SSD) process.
+Community participation is an essential part of the state significant development (SSD) assessment process.

 - notify and advertise the public exhibition in accordance with the requirements in the Environmental Planning & Assessment Act 1979 and associated Regulation.

-People can also subscribe for updates on the progress of the DA.
+People can subscribe for updates on the progress of each project.

 For more information on how you can have your say on a development application and how the department will manage and consider submissions, view the department’s Submissions Policy.